GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

 Gemini has defined a standard list of descriptors that should be defined one way or another for each instrument to ensure the re-usability of our algorithms.
-That list is provided in the Appendix :ref:`descriptors`.
+That list is provided in the Appendix |Descriptors|.

 For more information on adding to Astrodata, see the Astrodata Programmer Manual.